Walgreens reaches $683 mln opioid settlement with Florida | Health

 Florida has recovered more than $3.6 billion in opioid litigation against drugmakers, distributors and pharmacies, according to Moody.
 It will spend most of the money on efforts to mitigate the opioid crisis in the state.
 "I am glad that we have been able to end this monumental litigation and move past the courtroom," Florida Attorney General Ashley Moody said on Thursday during a press conference.

-CVS Health Corp previously agreed to settle with Florida for $484 million, while Teva Pharmaceutical Industries Ltd, Abbvie Inc's Allergan unit and Endo International Plc agreed to pay a respective $194.8 million, $134.2 million and $65 million.
-All denied wrongdoing.
-Prior to settling, Walgreens had argued it should be immune from being sued based on a $3,000 settlement it reached with Florida in 2012.

-Florida had called Walgreens' position "absurd," according to court transcripts, saying the 2012 settlement addressed only a single record-keeping violation.
-Pasco County Court Judge Kimberly Sharpe Byrd agreed with Florida, and the trial began while Walgreens appealed her ruling.

-The nationwide opioid crisis has led to more than 500,000 overdose deaths in the last two decades, according to the U.S. Centers for Disease Control and Prevention.
 More than 3,300 lawsuits have been filed against drugmakers, distributors and pharmacies over the crisis, including claims they played down the risks of addiction and overdoses, and were lax in monitoring where pills ended up.
+There has been a wave of recent settlements in opioid lawsuits brought by state governments.

+Florida's settlement with Walgreens came days after Washington state reached a $518 million opioid settlement with drug distributors AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp.
+Alabama recently settled with McKesson and Johnson & Johnson, while West Virginia settled with J&J. As drugmakers and distributors settled, pharmacy chains remained a target in lawsuits by states, cities and counties.

+Walgreens is also defending against an Francisco's opioid claims at a trial, and faces a damages trial next week in Cleveland over claims by two Ohio counties.
+The Cleveland trial will determine the amount Walgreens must pay to address the opioid epidemic in two Ohio counties.
+A federal jury had found in November that Walgreens, CVS and Walmart Inc contributed to the opioid epidemic in the Ohio counties, the first trial they faced over the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)